Southern Minnesota Ski Trails

 Kaplan’s Woods Parkway: 13km

 Intermediate, ravine terrain provides challenging hills through hardwood forest near a lake and river.
 Wide trails suitable for skate ski and tracked for classic when snow is sufficient.
 Trail travels from Morehouse Park through Kaplan’s Woods Parkway and into the County Country Club grounds.
-Inside Kaplan’s Woods Park, 9km of trails are groomed.
-MN Ski Pass required.
+Inside Kaplan’s Woods Park, 9km of trails are groomed for skiing and 6 miles are groomed for fat bikes.
+MN Ski Pass required for skiing.

 Cannon Valley Trail: 23km